21 brilliant football documentaries on Netflix, Amazon Prime & YouTube

 In 2015, US prosecutors disclosed cases of widespread corruption within the organisation, ultimately leading to the downfall of FIFA president Sepp Blatter despite his desperate attempts to cling to power.

-This documentary, available on Netflix, delves deep into the shady dealings of the organisation and explores what factors led to such duplicity on a never-before-seen scale.
+This documentary, available on Amazon Prime, delves deep into the shady dealings of the organisation and explores what factors led to such duplicity on a never-before-seen scale.